 Lawyer for Felony Assault Arrests in Fort Worth, TX

 Were you recently arrested in the greater DFW area for an alleged felony assault?
 Do not say anything to authorities until you have first contacted Townsend, Gebhardt & Eppes, PLLC.

-Fort Worth criminal defense attorneys Andrea Townsend, Steven Gebhardt, and Brian Eppes represent clients all over Tarrant County, Parker County, and Johnson County who have been accused of crimes of violence, including such communities as Arlington, Fort Worth, Cleburne, Weatherford, and many others.
-You can have our lawyers provide a complete evaluation of you case when you call 817-502-3600 to receive a free, confidential consultation.
+Fort Worth criminal defense attorneys Townsend, Gebhardt & Eppes, PLLC represent clients all over Tarrant County, Parker County, and Johnson County who have been accused of crimes of violence, including such communities as Arlington, Fort Worth, Cleburne, Weatherford, and many others.
+You can have our lawyers provide qa complete evaluation of you case when you call (817) 502-3600 to receive a free, confidential consultation.